 - Use the prepared reference check form to ensure that you obtain all the information required and ask the same questions of all contacts.

 - Introduce yourself by stating your name, agency, and the purpose of your call.
-Explain the nature of the position you are filling.
+Describe the position you are filling.

 - If an employer hesitates to provide information and if you have a signed release from the applicant, state that you have obtained a signed release from the applicant authorizing that information to be released and offer to fax or send them a copy.

-- Try to check at least two former employers, including the applicant’s direct supervisor - that’s who can be most helpful.
-A personnel department or higher-level manager can only speak to generalities about work, verify dates and salaries, etc., while a direct supervisor can attest to job performance and qualifications.
+- Try to check at least two former employers, including the applicant’s direct supervisor.
+A human resources department or higher-level manager can only speak to generalities about work, verify dates, position title, etc., while a direct supervisor can attest to job performance and qualifications.

 - Evaluating References

-Carefully question the validity of comments made by former employers, especially negative information discovered in reference checking.
+Carefully assess comments made by former employers, especially negative information discovered in reference checking.
 It’s not uncommon for employers to let negative feelings show through if an employee resigned for a better position.
 Likewise, sometimes employees terminated for poor performance have worked out a deal with former employers to ensure a positive reference.

 Be aware that if a background check turns up reports of an arrest or conviction record, financial or credit problems, or EEO suit, such information can only be used to reject the applicant if the employer can show some business necessity for disqualification.

-Don’t rule out an applicant based on a single reference check.
-Regardless of how questions were worded, references will provide some biased responses, both positive and negative.
+Don’t necessarily rule out an applicant based on a single negative reference check.
 This justifies conducting more than one reference check to verify the information received.

 Loss of one job does not necessarily mean that the applicant will do poorly in another or that the applicant possesses deficiencies in job skills or abilities.
 There may have been extenuating circumstances that contributed to a termination of employment - inappropriate job match, lack of funding, etc.